Court: Ohio regulators erred in OK'ing FirstEnergy affiliate - WHIZ News

 The PUCO is charged with ensuring that all such brokers are separate from distribution companies and meet other requirements like “managerial, financial and technical fitness.”

-The high court’s decision followed opposition to the FirstEnergy Advisors application by the Ohio Consumers’ Counsel and Northeast Ohio Public Energy Council at the commission, on grounds it shared a parent company with FirstEnergy and several executives with the distribution companies.
+The high court’s decision followed opposition to the FirstEnergy Advisors application by the Ohio Consumers’ Counsel and Northeast Ohio Public Energy Council at the commission level, on grounds it shared a parent company with FirstEnergy and several executives with the distribution companies.

 Federal court records have shown that Randazzo played an outsized role in a $60 million bribery scheme involving tainted energy legislation in which FirstEnergy admitted in July to using dark money groups and agreed to pay $230 million and other conditions.